MirrorNetworking/Mirror/doc/Guides/Authentication.md

 By default Mirror uses Telepathy, which is not encrypted, so if you want to do authentication through Mirror, we highly recommend you use a transport that supports encryption.

+## Basic Authenticator

+Mirror includes a [Basic Authenticator](../Components/Authenticators/Basic.md) in the Mirror / Authenticators folder which just uses a simple username and password.

 ## Custom Authenticators

-Mirror includes an  `Authenticator` abstract class that allows you to implement any authentication scheme you need.
+Authenticators are derived from an `Authenticator` abstract class that allows you to implement any authentication scheme you need.

 To make your own custom Authenticator, you can just create a new script in your project (not in the Mirror folders) that inherits from `Authenticator` and override the methods as needed.
 -   When a client is authenticated to your satisfaction, you simply call `base.OnServerAuthenticated.Invoke(conn)` and `base.OnClientAuthenticated.Invoke(conn)` on the server and client, respectively.
 Mirror is listening for these events to proceed with the connection sequence.